 Early life and education

-From 1984 to 1986, Halperin was a research analyst, working on nuclear weapons issues, at the Arms Control Association.
-He also served as a research assistant for former Secretary of Defense Robert S. McNamara on his book, Blundering Into Disaster.
+From 1984 to 1986, Halperin was a research analyst, working on nuclear weapons issues, at the non-profit Arms Control Association.
+He also served as the Washington correspondent for Nuclear Times magazine and as a research assistant for former Secretary of Defense Robert McNamara on his book, Blundering Into Disaster.

 After graduating from law school, Halperin served from 1989 to 1991 as the law clerk to U.S. District Judge Gerhard A. Gesell, at a time when Judge Gesell heard criminal cases related to the Iran-contra affair.